About De Ridder

 Arrest Records

 The Beauregard Parish Sheriff's Office maintains arrest records for the entire parish, including DeRidder.
 These records document arrest details, charges filed, and booking information.
 Residents and attorneys seeking arrest records can submit requests to the Sheriff's Office either in person or through written correspondence.
 Each arrest record typically contains the individual's name, date of arrest, charges, and bond information.
-The Louisiana Public Records Act governs access to these records, establishing transparency standards and ensuring public availability of this information.
+The Louisiana Public Records Act governs access to these records, establishing transparency standards and making sure of public availability of this information.

 Criminal Records